manyducksco/dolla/notes/scratch.md

 ---

+## Monomorphic app context

-Idea: Monomorphic app context.
-Replaces StoreContext, ViewContext, etc.
+> Replaces StoreContext, ViewContext, etc.

 Routes are baked into the app once again, but